Photo 120781251 © Ognyan Chobanov - Dreamstime.com

 So, because PSA levels naturally increase as you get older, some experts have proposed using age-specific reference ranges in an attempt to identify normal PSA levels by age and reduce the number of unnecessary biopsies.

-For instance, in its 2009 best practices statement regarding PSA screening, the American Urological Association (AUA) identified age-specific median PSA levels:
+You may be wondering, “What is the average PSA for a 70 year old man?”
+In its 2009 best practices statement regarding PSA screening, the American Urological Association (AUA) identified age-specific median PSA levels:

 - 0.7 ng/ml for men in their 40s